-Graduates of the Crime and Intelligence Analysis Certificate receive four key benefits:
+Graduates of the Crime and Intelligence Analysis Certificate receive five key benefits:

 The Crime and Intelligence Analysis Certificate consists of eight required courses totaling 188 hours of lecture and discussion.
 18.8 Continuing Education Units will be awarded to the certificate graduate.